elifcelikors/StructuredIndividualDifferences/README.md

 # SharedIndividualDifferences

-This project file contains the following elements:
+This project contains the following files:

 1) SID_rawData.csv: Includes data from all individuals, including the ones that were excluded from the final analyses and contains untransformed variables.